-Has your district made a decision about what school will look like for you when you start back up?
-Whether you are meeting your students in person or virtually, I have tons of ideas for engaging Back to School activities your kindergarten students will love!
+Whether you are teaching your kindergarten students in person or virtually, this post is full of ideas for engaging Back to School activities your kindergarten students will love!
 They will give you the confidence of knowing you are providing them with meaningful resources that will help work on important kindergarten skills.

 The beginning of kindergarten is hard enough as it is without throwing in all this unknown!
 I set out to figure out ways to make the start of the school year a little less daunting while also creating comfort, fun, and structure for our brand new kindergarten students.